AndrewAnnex/SpiceyPy/docs/other_stuff.rst

-Run the code example locally or by clicking the run button above.
+**Run the code example** locally or by clicking the run button above.

-First we see the number of all loaded kernels returned from the spiceypy.ktotal call.
+First we see the number of all loaded kernels returned from the :py:func:`spiceypy.ktotal <spiceypy.spiceypy.ktotal>` call.

-Then the spiceypy.kdata loop returns the name of each loaded kernel, the type of kernel (SPK, CK, TEXT, etc.) and the source of the kernel - the mechanism that loaded the kernel.
+Then the :py:func:`spiceypy.kdata <spiceypy.spiceypy.kdata>` loop returns the name of each loaded kernel, the type of kernel (SPK, CK, TEXT, etc.) and the source of the kernel - the mechanism that loaded the kernel.
 The source either identifies a meta kernel, or contains an empty string.
-An empty source string indicates a direct load of the kernel with a spiceypy.furnsh call.
+An empty source string indicates a direct load of the kernel with a :py:func:`spiceypy.furnsh <spiceypy.spiceypy.furnsh>` call.

 .. code-block:: text